deckhouse/virtualization/docs/ADMIN_GUIDE.md

 The `Auto` value is accepted only when both capabilities are available:

-- Vertical autoscaling of virtual machines, which is enabled automatically in the Enterprise Edition when the [`vertical-pod-autoscaler`](/modules/vertical-pod-autoscaler/) module is enabled.
+- Vertical autoscaling of virtual machines, which is enabled automatically in commercial DP editions when the [`vertical-pod-autoscaler`](/modules/vertical-pod-autoscaler/) module is enabled.
 - Changing the number of cores and the amount of memory without a restart, which is enabled by the `HotplugCPUAndMemoryWithInPlaceResize` feature in the [`.spec.settings.featureGates`](configuration.html#parameters-featuregates) parameter of the module.

-If at least one of them is unavailable, the module rejects the creation of such a class.
+If at least one of them is unavailable, DP rejects the creation of such a class.

+A new default applies only to the virtual machines created after the change.
+An existing machine already carries the previous value in its specification, and the value stays there until the project owner sets another one.

 The following examples show how the amount of memory depends on the number of cores: